seqeralabs/seqera-kit/README.md

 # Python Implementation of Nextflow Tower Automation

-This repository contains scripts that allow for 'automation' of resource creation to be able to setup and run pipelines on Nextflow Tower.
-This includes creation of things like organizations, teams, compute-environments, datasets, pipelines, and more.
+This repository contains scripts that automate resource creation on Nextflow Tower.
+This includes creation of organizations, teams, compute-environments, datasets, pipelines, and more.

 The `build_tower_e2e.py` script specifically can be used to automate end-to-end creation of resources/entities that would be required to run pipelines.